 The Store/Recall button displays the Store/Recall window (Figure 5-7) which can be used to store or recall up to 40 different power supply settings.
-After selecting a location, the Store button saves the following power supply settings.
-Voltage Setpoint, Current Setpoint, and Output On/Off status.
+After selecting a location, the Store button saves the current power supply settings for Voltage Setpoint, Current Setpoint, and Output State (On or Off) at the selected location.
 Whenever the same location is selected, the Recall button restores the saved settings.